mursya/bem-news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 In this version
   * The new API for technologies was added;
-  * The build speed for bem make / server was increased when using new API.
+  * The build speed for bem make / server was improved when using new API.

 **IMPORTANT: for installation npm version 1.2.14 or higher is needed.**

 Let us go into details.

-## Improving the building speed of bem make / server
+## Improving the build speed of bem make / server

-In the new bem-tools version 0.6.4 the building speed of bem make / server was increased.
+In the new bem-tools version 0.6.4 the speed of bem make / server was increased.

 The speed gain depends on the project.
-The tests have shown the speed improvement may varies from a few percent to dozens of times.
+In tests the speed improvement varies from a few percent to dozens of times.

 For example project-stub is using v2, see on [Github](https://github.com/bem/project-stub/tree/v2).